course

 “Code is read much more often than it is written.
 Code should always be written in a way that promotes readability” – Guido van Rossum, the inventor of Python

-PEP 8, is a style guide for Python code.
-Written in 2001 by Guido van Rossum, Barry Warsaw, and Nick Coghlan, PEP 8 provides a set of recommendations to write more readable and consistent code.
-It covers everything from how to name variables, to the maximum number of characters that a line should have.
+PEP 8 is a style guide for Python code.
+Written in 2001 by Guido van Rossum, Barry Warsaw, and Nick Coghlan, it provides a set of recommendations for writing more readable and consistent code.
+It covers everything from how to name variables to the maximum number of characters that a line should have.

 PEP stands for Python Enhancement Proposal.
 A PEP is a document that describes new features proposed for Python and documents aspects of Python, like design and style.